 My roommate and I share a love for coffee.
-Yes, caffeine, that ubiquitous and societally accepted drug, is near and dear to both us us, but like all good addictions, the fix comes with a ritual.
+Yes, caffeine, that ubiquitous and societally accepted drug, is near and dear to both of us, and like all good addictions, the fix comes with a ritual.
 For the making of a good cuppa, freshness is key all throughout the process, and the closer you get to your mouth, the more it matters.
 No one wants, for example, to drink day(s)-old coffee.
-For starters, you wanted something freshly brewed, and to go one step up from there, you want beans that are freshly ground.
+For starters, you want something freshly brewed, and to go one step up from there, you want beans that are freshly ground.
 (Ideally roasted recently as well–I’ve roasted green coffee beans at home on a few occasions before, but that’s a topic for another day.)
 Of course, if you really want to preserve all the delicious aromatic molecules that confer subtle flavor and scrumptious scent upon the coffee bean, you want to use a grinder that doesn’t abuse (read: heat) the beans too much.
 Yes, the friction created by those “blade” grinders amounts to high speed bashing and degradation of those banana tones (hey, maybe there are banana tones in there if your coffee’s fruity?), so real coffee gourmands will tell you to go hard or go home.
 As in slowly crush your coffee beans against a hard (ceramic) surface into the grounds with which you brew.
 This is what burr grinders do.
 I’ve got a manual one that works great!
 It’s made in Japan and does wonders for your grounds.
 It just takes a cool minute (or two) of cranking…by hand…to go through enough beans to make yourself a cup.
 Some people just don’t have the patience.
 Even though the amount of time it takes is nearly equivalent to the amount of time it takes to bring water to boil in an electric kettle, I’ll confess there are times when I lament the inconvenience.
 And I’ve been known to ride bicycles from Brooklyn to the far reaches of the Bronx on a whim.
 Twice in a week.
 Partially for spite.
 Again, I digress.
 Point is, my roommate and fellow coffee lover one day recently brought home an automatic burr grinder (her boyfriend “had an extra one”).
 Little did we knew it was broken.
 Even littler did we know how it was broken.
 Of course, this is me we’re talking about, so I took it apart.

 Sure enough, the drive gear for the burr had a few teeth missing (it also happened to be made of shitty, presumably die-cast mystery metal).
 This explains why the grinder would work for a split second then sound like it was powering up for an attack.
 Well, what’s an engineer to do in a world of planned obsolescence?
 I guess order a new gearbox, actually.
 Turns out this was a common problem with their older models.
 Except I also have a 3D printer and the ability to CAD things, so, uh, I decided to print some new gears.
 Here’s what I ended up making (pinion gear and drive gear):